 Choosing the Unknown

-My career plan is simple: spend at least a month, twice a year, in new countries—exploring, photographing, writing, and living fully.
-What lights me up is the adventure of uncovering what makes every culture unique and sharing it through photography, video, and words.
+My career plan is simple and intentional: spend at least a month, twice a year, immersed in places that inspire me—exploring, photographing, writing, and living fully.
+What lights me up is discovering what makes each culture unique and sharing it through images, video, and words.

 Emily Anne Toliver in a pink shirt and black pants standing with arms outstretched in front of the Callanish Standing Stones of Isle of Harris, Scotland, in a green field under a blue sky with scattered clouds.